kirkshoop/async_scope/asyncscope.md

 It should be viewed as owning the storage for that work.
 The `async_scope` may be constructed in a local context, matching the syntactic scope or the lifetime of surrounding algorithms.
 The destructor of an `async_scope` will `terminate()` if there is outstanding work in the scope at destruction time.

+Another way for viewing the `async_scope` is that it keeps a counter of how many work items were registered to it but have not yet completed (not yet started, or in execution).
+The destructor can be called only if this counter is zero.

-One way to ensure that there is no work in scope is to start the sender returned by `on_empty` and wait for its completion; and ensure that no work is being added to the scope in the meantime.
+One way to ensure that there is no work in scope at destruction time is to start the sender returned by `on_empty()` and wait for its completion (while no more work being added into the scope).

+Please note that there is a race between the completion of the sender returned by `on_empty()` and adding new work to the `async_scope` object.
+If new work is added from a work that is already in the scope, then the implementation guarantees that there is no race.
+If, however, new work is added from a different source, the implementation cannot prevent the race.
+For example, one can imagine that the new work is added just after the `on_empty()` sender completes.

 Please see [Q & A](#q-a) section for more details on reasons why calling `terminate()` is preferred to implicit waiting.